Jourtics/search-engine/README.md

 # Description:

 It is a Search Engine specifically for Data Structure and Algorithm Problems.
 The user can type in any keyword and related problems will be displayed.
-It uses <strong>Cosine-Similarity Algorithm <strong>to search for results
+It uses **Cosine-Similarity Algorithm** to search for results

 # Built Using:
-JavaScript, ES6, Node.js, Express, HTML, CSS, Python(For Preparing Dataset)
+JavaScript, ES6, Node.js, Express, HTML, CSS, Python(For Preparing Dataset), Beautiful Soup(For Web Scraping)

 # Installation
 To clone the repo, run ```git clone https://github.com/Jourtics/search-engine-1.1.git``` in your terminal.
 After cloning the repo, run ```npm install``` to install the necessary dependencies.